Locomotion Museum: Overview

+In September 2025, the museum was the starting point for the Anniversary Journey of Locomotion No.1, which was a three day journey to Stockton, re-enacting the opening of the Stockton and Darlington Railway in 1825.
+Prince Edward, Duke of Edinburgh took a ride behind Locomotion No.1 prior to the start of the journey.
+An estimated 10,000 to 15,000 spectators lined the route from the museum to Hopetown in Darlington.

+In June 2026, it was announced that one of the Railway 200 Inspiration Train carriages, Future (the Wonder Lab carriage), would be moving to Locomotion, Shildon.

 Site

-The museum is sited near Timothy Hackworth's Soho Works on the world's first public railway, the Stockton and Darlington Railway (opened on 27 September 1825 with a train hauled by Locomotion No 1 which took 2 hours to complete the 12 mi journey from Shildon to Darlington).
+The museum is sited near Timothy Hackworth's Soho Works on the world's first public railway, the Stockton and Darlington Railway (opened on 27 September 1825 with a train hauled by Locomotion No 1 which took two hours to complete the 12 mi journey from Shildon to Darlington).
 The town was to become a major centre for British railway engineering thanks to the Shildon wagon works, which closed in 1984.

 Shildon station, on the Tees Valley Line was rebuilt and modernised as part of the museum's construction and is actually situated adjacent to the trail and demonstration rail line through the museum site.
 It is served by all services on the line, operated by Northern.

 Museum landmarks

 The museum is arranged as stops along the 1 km demonstration line with station direction board signs and information points on the trail between the car parks and the main collection building.
 The museum has a six-spur apron in front of the main shed and another short length of track for showing off resident locomotives and visiting trains.